 Affiliate disclosure: The links to tours or accommodation in this post are affiliate links.
 This means if you purchase after following one of these links, I make a small commission at no cost to yourself.
 Think of it like a win-win. 🙂

 17 of the best things to do in Seville

 1. Tour the Royal Alcázar of Seville

 Price: €9.50 if you buy a ticket on the day, €3 for the optional audio guide

 Hours: October to March: 9:30am – 5pm, April to September until 7pm

 Recommended visit: 2 – 3 hours

 Declared a World Heritage Site in 1987, the Royal Alcázar is probably the most famous tourist spot and at the top of many peoples list of things to do in Seville.
-Aside from being a jaw-droppingly exquisite royal palace with architectural influence spanning hundreds of years, it is also a famous as the filming site of Dorne in the Game of Thrones, helping it reach a whole new demographic of tourists.
+Aside from being a jaw-droppingly exquisite royal palace with architectural influence spanning hundreds of years, it is also famous as the many Game of Thrones filming sites in Spain helping it reach a whole new demographic of tourists.

 The palace has been home to royalty for well over 1000 years and is the oldest royal palace still in use in Europe, the upper floors are still used by the royal family as their official residence in Seville.